 Shaper claws can give onslaught on kill, critical strike chance vs blinded enemies, and useful generic mods like global crit multi.
-And the implicit life/mana on hit applies to all attacks, not just claw attacks.
 Not bad and a super easy-to-get option for SSF players!

 Elder claws can give you life on hit vs blinded enemies and a miniature Inspired Learning modifier (a baby, baby Headhunter) as well as the general claw benefits.

 Note that for either claw options, you'll need to find 30-ish INT somewhere that I didn't need for my version of this build, and you can't use Leap Slam.
 Whirling Blades is fine though.

 Non-Brutality version of this build?